PRESERVE EDUCATE CONNECT

 • type of transportation

-The second wave of funding will be open to January, all grant applications must be received by Monday, January 4th at 5 PM.
+The second wave of funding is open, and MTHS is currently accepting applications until Monday, January 4th at 5 PM.

 Award letters, invoices and tax information will be send to teachers and business office staff by Friday, January 16th.
 Grant awards will be sent as checks to your school business office by Friday, February 13th.

-If you have any questions or comments regarding Capitol or Original Governor’s Mansion tours, please call Darby Bramble at 406-444-2412 or email Darby.Bramble2@mt.gov
+If you have any questions or comments regarding fieldtrips, or grant funding please call Darby Bramble at 406-444-2412 or email Darby.Bramble2@mt.govMTHS Kids Tour